MediaComem/comem-archidep/subjects/docker/README.md

 ### Run a container based on the custom image
-Check the image has been created with `docker images`
+Check the image has been created with `docker images`:
 ```bash
 $> docker images
 REPOSITORY     TAG       IMAGE ID       CREATED       SIZE
 hello-docker   latest    9cc4ea715ff5   5 hours ago   1.1GB
 ```

-And create a container from it with `docker run`
+And create a container from it with `docker run`:
 ```bash
 $> docker run hello-docker
 Hello Docker!
 ```

 A Docker container operates by running a specific **process, defined by the `CMD` or `ENTRYPOINT` in your Dockerfile**.
 This process keeps the container alive.
 The container will remain active as long as this process is running.
 In our example, the container is running a Node.js script that logs "Hello Docker!" to the console.
 Once this script finishes executing and the Node.js runtime exits, the container will also stop running.
-Running `docker ps` will therefore not display the container you just executed.
+Running `docker ps` will therefore not display the container you just executed:

 ```bash
 $> docker ps